 2. Be sure to have a contract from your marketing vendor with deadlines outlined.

 3. Have the deliverable in writing.
 (On-going SEO work like blogs, etc.)

 3. Make sure you know what platform your site will be built on.
 (Word Press etc.)

-5. Keep access to usernames and passwords.
+5. You NEED to keep access to usernames and passwords.
 Even if the site is managed for you, you need the passwords.

 6. Be very clear with your expectations and listen to make sure the marketing company is repeating back to you the same message.

 At Vision Force Marketing we put you on the platform that makes the most sense for you.
-We’re not pushing a product or selling you one thing because that’s all we know, we’ll put you on the platform you need to grow your business.
+We’re not pushing a particular product or selling you one thing because that’s all we know, we’ll put you on the best website platform you need to grow your business.